jdt3969/email-grabber/README.md

 ### OAuth Token Workaround

 This workaround for obtaining an oauth token will give you the privileges of the Rapportive app.
+The tokens will expire after a while so just repeat these steps for another one.

 * Get Rapportive plugin
 * Open GMail and then open an email